More than one U.S. soldier shot Afghans, says local investigator

 This woman was persuaded by male family members not to testify to the hearing, an Army source, who asked not to be named, said on Sunday.

-Dad said he took bullet shells from three different compounds, which were several kilometers apart, and turned them over to the Afghan National Army, who passed them on to U.S. investigators.
+Dad said he took bullet shells from three different compounds, which were several kilometres apart, and turned them over to the Afghan National Army, who passed them on to U.S. investigators.

 "In those three areas, where the incidents were, I was thinking and I'm thinking that is not a thing that one person would do," he said.